zhoda-lii/zhoda-lii/README.md

 ### Hi there, I'm Joash 👋
-- 👀 I’m interested in automation, data analytics
+- 👀 I’m interested in automation and data analytics.
-- 🔭 I’m currently working on a terminal-like portfolio
+- 🔭 I’m currently working on a terminal-like portfolio.
-- 🌱 I’m currently learning C#, Java
+- 🌱 I’m currently learning C# and Java.
-- ⚡ Fun fact: I like spicy ramen
+- ⚡ Fun fact: I like spicy ramen.

 <!--